Group taxation is prohibited in Peru.

 In this methodology, it is required to determine the price of the specified operation based on the international price without taking into account the particularities of each case.

-According to the PITL, interest deductibility is subject to certain limits for loans between related parties (thin capitalization rules).
-According to such rule, in the case of loans between related parties, the amount of interest to be deducted is limited to interest from indebtedness not exceeding 3 times the debtor’s net equity as of the end of the previous fiscal year.
+According to the PITL, interest deductibility is subject to certain limits for loans between related parties (thin capitalisation rule).
+According to such rule, in the case of loans between related parties, the amount of interest to be deducted is limited to interest from indebtedness not exceeding three times the debtor’s net equity as of the end of the previous fiscal year.

 Only the amount of interest that proportionally corresponds to the maximum amount of debt permitted after applying such coefficient is deductible.

-Pursuant to the recent changes to the PITL, the thin capitalization rule will be applicable to all loans (related or unrelated debt).
-The new thin cap rule will apply for loans entered or renewed as of September 13, 2018, until December 31, 2020.
+Pursuant to the recent changes to the PITL, the thin capitalisation rule will be applicable to all loans (related or unrelated debt).
+The new thin capitalisation rule will apply for loans entered or renewed as of 13 September 2018 until 31 December 2020.

-The thin capitalization rule, will not apply to:
+The thin capitalisation rule, will not apply to:

-- Taxpayers whose net income is equal to or less than 2500 tax units (approximately USD 3.1 MM).
+- Taxpayers whose net income is equal to or less than 2,500 tax units.